ovh/docs/pages/web/domains/dns_zone_edit/guide.en-gb.md

 #### Reset the DNS zone

 Resetting your DNS zone allows you to:

-- or go back to a minimum configuration with OVHcloud entries by default.
+- Go back to a minimum configuration with the default OVHcloud records.
-- or return to an empty DNS zone (with the exception of the NS fields), to define a subsequent manual configuration.
+- Return to an empty DNS zone (with the exception of the NS entries), to define a subsequent manual configuration.

-In the `DNS zone`{.action}  tab, click `Reset my DNS zone`{.action} zone, then follow the steps that open.
+In the `DNS zone`{.action} tab, click on `Reset my DNS zone`{.action}, then follow the steps in the window that appears.

 ![dnszone](images/edit-dns-zone-ovh-reset.png){.thumbnail}